-Below you will find some commonly asked questions for the Transfer Pathway.
+Below you will find some commonly asked questions for the Transfer Pathway, an invitation only program offered to a small cohort of students.
 Please keep in mind that the application process is student-managed and that students are responsible for keeping up with dates, deadlines and items to be submitted.

 You don’t need to formally accept the Transfer Pathway program.
 Your Transfer application will automatically be flagged as a Pathway student when it is submitted.